bhoward/CSC424/labs/Scala.md

     if (Math.random < probability) trueClause else falseClause }
 {% endhighlight %}
+(Note that we're forced to use an `if` statement here because the `<` operator returns a `Boolean` value rather than one of our `Bool` objects....)
 Now, when we evaluate `test(new Fuzzy(0.75))`, it should print "it's true" about three-fourths of the time.

-**Exercise:** Check that the following function provides a logical AND operation on `Bool` values:
+**Exercise:** Check that the `&&` method provides a logical AND operation on `Bool` values; that is, evaluate expressions such as `True && False` and see how it works.
+Now define an analogous method for logical OR.
-{% highlight scala %}
-def and(a: Bool, b: Bool) = a.ifThenElse(b, False)
-{% endhighlight %}
-Now define an analogous function for logical OR.
 As a challenge, determine whether these functions behave reasonably on fuzzy truth values.

+All of this is a prelude to looking at algebraic data types.
+Where the OO paradigm emphasizes the association of code with each object, the functional paradigm does the opposite: it gives the code equal footing with the data, by treating functions as first-class values.
+As a result, there is almost a dual nature between the two paradigms.
+In OO, it is easy to add new kinds of objects without modifying existing code, but if you want to add a new method on those objects you often have to add it to every class (think of what it would take to add a `getPerimeter` method to the shape classes).
+By contrast, we will see that the use of algebraic data types in the functional paradigm makes it easy to add new operations, but more difficult to extend the kinds of values those operations work with.
+Nonetheless, there are substantial similarities between the two approaches, and one of the nice features of a multi-paradigm language like Scala is that you can work in either style, or a mixture of them.

+## Type Parameters

 Something about type parameters